AchiengMary/perceptive_robot/README.md

 ## Goals
 - Object detection and gesture recognition with MobileNet, Tiny YOLO
-- On-device inference on Raspberry Pi, Jetson Nano
+- On-device inference on Raspberry Pi
 - Sensor and motor control via ESP32
 - ROS 2 simulation and deployment